 - Schedule it.
 Press the Windows button, enter schedule, load Task Scheduler when it appears.
 Create a new scheduled task by going to Action > Create Task

-- The dialogs are self-explanatory, you must to specify your batch file, and a trigger, which can be daily, weekly, fortnightly, or whatever Task Scheduler allows.
+- The dialogs are self-explanatory, you must specify your batch file, and a trigger, which can be daily, weekly, fortnightly, or whatever Task Scheduler allows.

 Back up a Whole Partition

-Since the software to backup data on Windows is mostly trash, I'm recommending a method that works for me: backing up entire partitions.
+Since most software to backup data on Windows is mostly trash, I'm recommending a method that works for me: backing up entire partitions.
 You can do this with the free version of AOMEI Backupper.
 You should make your partition backups on a different disk.
 Backupping to a different partition is not enough.
 If you do that, in the case your whole hard disk croaks, your backups will be unretrievable.

 How to Speed Up Android